From happy customers

 Adding depth to your Lower Antelope Canyon experience is the fact that these tours are led by knowledgeable Navajo guides.
 On your guided tours, the guides will share insights about the canyon's history, stories about the Navajo people, and their connection to the land.

-• Lower Antelope Canyon is not wheelchair accessible since it involves navigating narrow pathways, climbing ladders, and descending steep stairs.
+• Lower Antelope Canyon involves navigating narrow pathways, climbing ladders, and descending steep stairs.

 • If you have mobility issues, are claustrophobic, or have a fear of heights, consider opting for Upper Antelope Canyon instead.
 It’s more spacious and is easier to navigate.

-A look at your Lower Antelope Canyon tour
+A closer look at your Lower Antelope Canyon tour

 Group of tourists exploring the Lower Antelope Canyon on a day tour